TheRealToxicDev/InfinityBotsGuide/docs/internal/wrappers/javascript-lib/index.md

 ## Hard Coded Install
 Append the Line below to your package.json

+• Replace `VERSION` with whichever Version you want to use

 ```
-    "infinityapi.js": "^VERSION", // Replace `VERSION` with whichever Version you want to use
+    "infinityapi.js": "^VERSION",
 ```

 • Save and profit